LTUC/amman-dotnet-401d2/Curriculum/Class07/lab/README.md

 ## The Problem Domain
 Build out a Lending Library!
 Create your own Lending Library filled with Books.
 Make your Lending Library a generic collection, and your `Book` a separate class that holds appropriate properties and behaviors.
 In addition, remove items from the newly created library and place them into another generic collection (such as a `List<T>`) to prove the movement of the individual objects.

 ## Program Specifications
-- Your solution should include the following in your `Program.cs` file:
+- Your solution should include the following:
+1. 2 properties in your `Program.cs` file
+   - `Library<Book> Library`
+   - `List<Book> BookBag`
-1. The instantiation of the generic collection.
+1. Main method with the following:
-2. The instantiation of at *least 10 books* with the following properties
+   - Instantiates your new library and Bookbag.
+   - A method to `LoadBooks()` that adds books to your Library.
+Create a minimum of 5.
+   - Call to the `UserInterface` that prompts the user with different options:
+     - View all Books
+     - Add a Book
+     - Borrow a book
+     - Return a book
+     - View Book Bag
+     - Exit
+1. `Book` class that has:
     - Title
 	- Author (Make Author it's own class with the appropriate properties)
 	- Genre (This should be an enum)
-3. Ability to add and remove books from the `Library<T>`
-4. Use a `foreach` loop on your created Library, and output each of the books to the console.
+4. Appropriate methods for each of the options that the user interface is prompting for
-5. Call to the `Borrow()` method following the directions from below.

 ## Guidance
 - Create a custom generic collection named `Library<T>`.
 - As we learned, under the hood, generic collections are arrays.
 Utilizing this concept, create a new generic collection (`Library<T>`) that dynamically resizes an array for all the specified methods described below.
 - Your Generic collection should hold Books.
 (You will need to create a custom Book class)
 - Create an Enum to hold the different genres of book types
 - The methods within your `Library<T>` class should contain at minimum: